naifm8/LAB_HTML_CSS/README.md

 # CV Webpage – Naif Alghamdi

 This repository includes several mini projects made with HTML and CSS.
 The main one is my personal CV webpage.

 Even though I'm still new to front-end development, I'm proud of how this project turned out in a short time.
-It helped me apply many of the core concepts I've been learning — like layout, responsive design, transitions, accessibility, and using CSS frameworks.
+It helped me apply many of the core concepts I've been learning.

 ### 💡 What I learned and used: